May 10, 2023

 For email marketing campaigns, you can easily segment your mailing list based on how they engage with your send-outs.
 You can send emails to users who have never made a purchase from your business or to those who bought goods during the last month.
 Make sure sure to use email authentication protocols such as SPF, DMARC, DKIM to improve deliverability by validating the identity of the sender.
-The great thing about behavioral marketing is that you can send different messages to these different segments.
+The great thing about behavior marketing is that you can send different messages to these different segments.

 In the final step of behavioral marketing, you need to create ads, emails, and other messaging based on the information and insights about your audience that you gained in the previous two steps.